-Meanwhile a network probe was installed at the Strasburg end to see if any packets are reaching the Flex.
+Meanwhile a network probe was installed at the Strasburg end to see if any packets are by chance actually reaching the Flex.
 They ARE.
-The Wireshark sniffer shows an oversized TCP packet is being generated by the Flex but only with Comcast at the client end.
+So the packets are not getting blocked or filtered by Comcast apparently.
+The Wireshark sniffer shows what is happening.
+When a setup packet comes into Strasburg the Flex responds.
+An oversized TCP packet is being generated by the Flex but only with Comcast at the client end.
 The size of the packet is 1514 bytes and the MTU (maximum transmission unit) in the remote router is 1492.
-An error shows up on wireshark from the remote router says the packet should be fragmented.
-So the packets are not getting blocked or filtered by Comcast apparently.
-Why is the Flex not fragmenting packets and why is it only when we are using Comcast.
+An error shows up on wireshark coming from the remote router which says the packet should be fragmented.
+Why is the Flex not fragmenting packets and why is it only when we are using Comcast?
 The VPN also uses Comcast and it causes no problem.
 Why?
 This information has been forwarded to Dan Quigley at Flex and his ideas are being anxiously awaited.
 No response from Flex in three days.
 (Or ever)

 The Flex was generating packets that were 1514 in length and the remote router was correctly dropping them and sending back an error message.
 Unfortunately Flex has ICMP turned off which means it was never getting those error messages.
 The Flex would retry the oversized packet several times and give up.
 A connection request always timed out and failed.
 Why did other Internet carriers work?
 The answer lies in the MTU of those networks.
-Just by luck the MTU’s deep in their networks were always 1478 or smaller.
+Just by luck the MTU’s somewhere deep in their networks were always 1478 or smaller.
 The client PC always performs a Path MTU Discovery as part of beginning a connection for the purpose of discovering the smallest MTU deep in the network.
 This detail was researched from a Cisco white paper.
-The PC uses that number in a SYN packet telling the far end host how big the host’s payload can be.
+Windows does a Path MTU Discovery to find out what the smallest MTU is in the network.
+Windows uses this information to avoid causing fragmented packets.
+The PC inserts that number in a SYN packet telling the far end host how big the host’s MSS, or payload, can be.
 At that point the host, the Flex, would generate packets no bigger than 1492 and therefore would not overflow the remote router.
 Connection successful.

 Trying to help others from suffering this is the post made to the Flex Community Forum: